 - Remorse: the defendant clearly shows they are remorseful of their actions

 Self-defense is not deemed a mitigating factor but rather a legal defense, as an act done in self-defense is not considered a crime.
-However, the defendant isn’t considered to have acted in self-defense but was provoked to commit the crime, it could be presented as a mitigating circumstance.
+However, if the defendant isn’t considered to have acted in self-defense but was provoked to commit the crime, the provocation could be presented as a mitigating circumstance.